 World Organisation of Systems and Cybernetics

-Systems approach and cybernetics; engaging for the future of mankind
+Systems approach and cybernetics, engaging the future of mankind -

 The significance of systems and cybernetics in the future of societies.